perriera/sisutil/docs/NOTES.md

     make
     cd ..

-This will re-create the project now with all references to extras_cpp changed to extras_cpp.
+This will re-create the project now with all references to sisutil changed to sisutil.
 To test this do the following:

     build/run-unittests-<press tab>

 **Recommended**: The project now has been successfully created in git already.
 So add your first github tag:

-    git tag -a v0.2.0 -m "Renamed C++ template to: extras_cpp" git push origin v0.2.0
+    git tag -a v0.2.0 -m "Renamed C++ template to: sisutil" git push origin v0.2.0

 ## Changelog.md & include/version.hpp

 Remember, when you go to make changes to your changelog.md you should maintain the version number of your project using 'include/version.hpp'.
-For example, in your version.hpp will look something similiar to the following but all referenced to EXTRAS_CPP will be changed to extras_cpp
+For example, in your version.hpp will look something similiar to the following but all referenced to SISUTIL will be changed to sisutil

 **Recommended**: Inside your Github.com for your project, whenever you add a new tag, go the distance and make it a _release_ as well.
 Just go to your project on Github, select **tag**.
 Once the tags page is displayed left mouse click on the three dots you see for the newly added tag and select "Create Release"